Get Rid of Mealybugs on Indoor Plants

 mealybugs, house plant pests

-These pests have favorite feeding places: underneath leaves, along the stems, and particularly in the leaf axils.
+Mealybug insects have favorite feeding places: underneath leaves, along the stems, and particularly in the leaf axils.
+They feed on buds and flowers, too.

 Some feed on roots.
 You may find root-feeding bugs on the bottom of pots.
 Or you can ease the plant out of its pot to look for white, woolly masses around its roots.